ScreenSaverGallery/.github/profile/README.md

 For further information please visit our website [screensaver.gallery](https://screensaver.gallery)

 ## 🐊 History
 ScreenSaverGallery was first launched by artists Barbora Trnkova and Tomas Javurek in 2012 as an artistic, somewhat ironic, project.
 In 2013, together with artist and curator c-merry and curator Sakrowski, we started a continuous exhibition program that continues to this day.
-You can see the list of screensavers [here](https://screensaver.gallery/archive/screensavers).
+You can see the list of screensavers (shows) [here](https://screensaver.gallery/archive/screensavers).
 ScreenSaverGallery is hosted on [metazoa.org](https://metazoa.org) servers.

 ## 🐩 Contributing